-Credit derivatives are treated as financial guarantees given, in accordance with IAS 39, when they require the issuer to make specified payments to the holder to indemnify the latter for actual losses borne due to the default of a specific debtor on payment at a maturity set by a debt instrument.
+Credit derivatives are treated as financial guarantees given, in accordance with IAS39, when they require the issuer to make specified payments to the holder to indemnify the latter for actual losses borne due to the default of a specific debtor on payment at a maturity set by a debt instrument.

-The value of initial recognition is equal to their fair value, which is usually the amount received when the guarantee is issued, and is booked under item 100 "Other liabilities".
+The value of initial recognition is equal to their fair value, which is usually the amount received when the guarantee is issued, and is booked under item "100.
+Other liabilities".

-The effects of valuation, related to any impairment of the underlying, are recognized in the same balance-sheet item contra item 130.d) "Write-downs and write-backs due to impairment of other financial transactions" in the income statement.
+The effects of valuation, related to any impairment of the underlying, are recognized in the same balance-sheet item contra item "130.
+Net losses/recoveries on impairment: d) other financial transactions" in the income statement.